lohedges/sbt/README.md

 that we can't utilise all tiles at present.)
 In contrast, the CPU implementation of the Search by Triplet algorithm within Allen can process around 3400 on an Intel Xeon Silver 4215R (3.20GHz), i.e. the IPU can process about 10 times as many events per second.
-GPU throughput will be added in due course.
+The beefiest GPU currently used for Allen throughput measurements is the NVIDIA GeForce RTX 3090, which has an approximate throughput of 230 kHz for the _entire_ sequence, i.e. 7 tiles faster than the IPU performs for a single algorithm!

+An RTX 3090 has 10496 CUDA cores.
+Due to memory limitations mentioned above, the IPU implementation is currently only using 1000 tiles, each with a single thread, i.e. the GPU can utilise around 10x more threads.
+In addition, the GPU has 24 GB GDDR6X memory.
+Each IPU tile has 256 kB of SRAM, so around 300 MB for an entire MK1 device, i.e .much less than the GPU.
+(There is, of course, the sizeable IPU exchange memory, but you need to configure/compile data transfer to / from the IPU tiles where compute is needed.)

 ## Data